Skateboard Deck Series

 Project Overview

-During the 2020 quarantine, I set out to create something purely for myself, a small design series that brought together the things I love most: skateboarding, bold colors, Brazilian culture, and my dog Queso.
-With so much uncertainty at the time, designing these boards became a way to stay inspired, productive, and connected to home.
+I set out to create something purely for myself, a small design series that brought together the things I love most: skateboarding, bold colors, Brazilian culture, and my dog Queso.

-I created three custom skateboard decks, each one themed around a piece of my life:
+Three custom skateboard decks, each themed around a piece of my life:

-The final boards were printed and now live as wall art in our home, a colorful snapshot of a strange year and one of my favorite personal projects to date.
+The final boards were printed and now live as wall art in our home, a colorful piece of who I am and one of my favorite things I've ever made.

 The Challenge